University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

-Appeal – The outcome of a grievance may be appealed by the student or the employee(s) named in the grievance if either party offers new information or evidence of procedural errors in the handling of the grievance that substantially impacted the outcome.
+Appeal – The outcome of a grievance may be appealed by the student or the respondent(s) named in the grievance if either party offers new information or evidence of procedural errors in the handling of the grievance that substantially impacted the outcome.

-No retaliation shall be tolerated as a result of any individual’s participation in the student complaint or grievance process.
+Retaliation prohibited - No retaliation shall be tolerated as a result of any individual’s participation in the student complaint or grievance process.